 It is important for you to remember that follow-up activities are much more than contacting learners at 3, 6 and 12 months after they exit your program.
 Although these “check-ins” are important aspects of your Follow-Up Evaluation Plan, they are only one piece of the plan.

-As we said in the Ministry of Training, Colleges and Universities Requirements section of this module, the LBS Service Provider Guidelines, effective April 1, 2014, require you to “maintain a process for receiving ongoing feedback and information from other service providers in the community, employers and learners” as part of your Follow-Up service.
+As we said in the Ministry of Training, Colleges and Universities Requirements section of this module, the LBS Service Provider Guidelines, require you to “maintain a process for receiving ongoing feedback and information from other service providers in the community, employers and learners” as part of your Follow-Up service.
 You need to gather this ongoing feedback to evaluate the other four delivery services: Information and Referral, Assessment, Learner Plan Development, and especially Training.

 We reviewed the requirements for including ongoing feedback and information gathering as part of your Follow-Up evaluation in the Ministry of Training, Colleges and Universities Requirements section of this module.

 Learner feedback is formative, in that it should inform you about your program.
 This feedback should inform you about: